Momentary Pushbutton Module Datasheet

 Momentary Pushbutton module address configurations

-Below are the valid address configurations that can be used for the Pushbutton module
+Below are the valid address configurations that can be used for the Pushbutton module:

 Switches